sevcak/caravan-conquest-boardgame/gdp.md

 balancing the need for speed with the desire to collect as many valuable items as possible.
-The game features a dynamic trading system where players can exchange goods for gold at specific locations, with the value of goods diminishing for those who arrive after the first player reaches the goal.
-This creates a sense of urgency and competition, compelling players to make tactical decisions about when to trade and when to press forward.
+The game features a dynamic trading system where players can exchange goods for gold at specific locations, with the value of goods diminishing for those who arrive after the first player reaches the finish.
+This creates a sense of urgency and competition, forcing players to make tactical decisions about when to trade and when to press forward.

-The game includes elements of resource management, where players can upgrade their caravans to enhance capacity or speed, making each turn crucial for long-term strategy.
+The game includes elements of resource management, where players can upgrade their caravans and animals to enhance capacity or speed, making each turn crucial for long-term strategy.
 The rich interactions and varying encounters ensure that no two games are the same, promoting replayability and strategic depth.

 ## Core Mechanics

-* **Turn progression** through moving around the world and triggering encounters, trading, etc.
+* **Turn progression** through moving around the map and triggering encounters, trading, etc.
-* **Caravan improvement** in cities.
+* **Equipment upgrade** in cities.
 * **Resource trading** in trade camps.

 ## Feature Set